Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsubsection{Negotiation Phase: Guidance Potential}

-We first determine priority ordering.
-Rather than using intention values (``Who wants to act most?'')~\citep{ding2023multilevel}, we employ \emph{guidance potential} which measures each agent's capacity to improve \emph{team} outcomes by leading:
+We first determine the priority ordering.
+Rather than using intention values \citep{ding2024multilevel}, we employ \emph{guidance potential} which measures each agent's capacity to improve \emph{team} outcomes by leading:

-where $Q_{1:N}$ denotes the total joint value across agents $1$ to $N$, $i^+$ indicates agent $i$ acts as leader (early in sequence), and $i^-$ indicates agent $i$ acts as follower (later in the sequence).
+where $Q_{1:N}$ denotes the total joint value across agents $1$ to $N$, $i^+$ indicates that agent $i$ acts as leader (early in sequence), and $i^-$ indicates that agent $i$ acts as follower (later in the sequence).
 This prosocial criterion allows us to prioritize agents who can most help the team, not those with the strongest individual preferences.

-\textbf{Connection to Coordination Information Gap.} The guidance potential is theoretically grounded in the \emph{coordination information gap} $\mathcal{I}_i$ (Definition~\ref{def:info_gap} in the Appendix).
-An agent with large $\mathcal{I}_i$ possesses private information critical for optimal coordination (precisely the agent who should lead) .
-By prioritizing high-$\mathcal{I}_i$ agents, we ensure that ``strong decisions'' (actions informed by coordination-critical observations) propagate first, conditioning the search space for followers.
-Formally, if agent $i$ has the largest information gap, then $\text{GP}_i$ is maximized because $i$'s leadership most reduces uncertainty for teammates:
+\textbf{Connection to Coordination Information Gap.} The guidance potential is theoretically grounded in the \emph{coordination information gap} $I_i$ (Definition~\ref{def:info_gap} in Appendix~\ref{app:proofs}), which measures private information about team-optimal actions~\citep{bernstein2002complexity}: $\text{GP}_i \propto \sum_{j \neq i} I(M_i; a^*_j \mid o_j) \approx \sum_{j \neq i} \min(I_j, \mathcal{H}(M_i))$, where $\mathcal{H}(M_i)$ is the message entropy.
+Agents with high $I_i$ (private information critical for teammates) benefit most from leading—their ``strong decisions'' condition the search space for followers.
+We assign action priorities via Gumbel-softmax $\zeta = \text{argsort}(-\text{GP})$ for differentiable exploration.

-where $\mathcal{H}(M_i)$ denotes the entropy associated with the message $M_i$ and the approximation holds when messages are capacity-limited.
-For example, in a hospital environment, a cardiologist treating a patient with hidden cardiac risk has high $\mathcal{I}_i$ if their message can ``unlock'' coordination strategies inaccessible without that information.
-We assign action priorities among agents using the Gumbel-softmax~\citep{jang2017categorical} $\pi = \text{argsort}(-\text{GP})$ for differentiable exploration during training.